HumanjavaEnterprises/nostr-websocket-utils/docs/_media/NostrWSClient.md

 > **new NostrWSClient**(`url`, `options`): [`NostrWSClient`](NostrWSClient.md)

-Creates a new NostrWSClient instance

 #### Parameters

 ##### url

 `string`

-The WebSocket server URL to connect to

 ##### options

 `Partial`\<[`NostrWSOptions`](../interfaces/NostrWSOptions.md)\> = `{}`

-Configuration options

 #### Returns

 [`NostrWSClient`](NostrWSClient.md)

-#### Throws

-If logger is not provided

 #### Overrides